NextronSystems/analysis-cockpit-manual/administration/thor-cloud.rst

 If you filter for ``Thor Cloud`` in your scans, you can find the scans originating from THOR Cloud.
-You can also find those events in your normal Baselining or Events view, though the events themselves do not indicate from which system they originate.
+You can also find those events in your normal Baselining or Events view, though the events themselves do not indicate from which source they originate.
 If you want to trace single events, you should work with Scan-IDs.

 .. figure:: ../images/cockpit_thor_cloud_scans.png